Making golden decisions about your golden years

 If, for example, you name your child as the beneficiary, he or she will be required to start taking distributions upon inheriting the Roth IRA.
 But the distributions will be tax-free and spread out over his or her lifetime, and funds remaining in the account can continue to grow tax-free for many years to come.

-But Roth IRAs are subject to the same low annual contribution limit as traditional IRAs (see the Chart “Retirement plan contribution limits for 2017”), and your Roth IRA limit is reduced by any traditional IRA contributions you make for the year.
+But Roth IRAs are subject to the same low annual contribution limit as traditional IRAs (see the Charts “Retirement plan contribution limits for 2017” and “Retirement plan contribution limits for 2018”), and your Roth IRA limit is reduced by any traditional IRA contributions you make for the year.
 It may be further limited based on your AGI.

 2. Roth conversions.
 If you have a traditional IRA, consider whether you might benefit from converting all or a portion of it to a Roth IRA.
 A conversion can allow you to turn tax-deferred future growth into tax-free growth and take advantage of a Roth IRA’s estate planning benefits.

 There’s no longer an income-based limit on who can convert.
 But the converted amount is taxable in the year of the conversion.

 Whether a conversion makes sense for you depends on a variety of factors, such as:

 - Whether the conversion would push you into a higher income tax bracket or trigger the NIIT,